 Camping is almost always a fun activity where you can take your whole family outside and just enjoy nature.
 Sleeping on the naked ground, on the other hand, isn’t fun at all.
 Having the best camping cot will make all the difference for your camping experience and will make your stay in the tent a lot better.
 Most people prefer cots over any other type of bedding mainly due to their lightweight structure and compact design.
-If you love sleeping on a bed of pine cones, look away since this buyer’s guide won’t be for you but if you want your back to not stiffen up after a night inside the tent, feel free to join us on our journey to determining which are the 5 most comfortable and unique camping cots in 2019.
+If you love sleeping on a bed of pine cones, look away since this buyer’s guide won’t be for you but if you want your back to not stiffen up after a night inside the tent, feel free to join us on our journey to determining which are the 5 most comfortable and unique camping.

 Before we dive deeper into the topic of camping cots, let’s check out our top 5 selection for this year’s best models: